Australian shares likely to open lower, NZ down

-Oct 2 (Reuters) - Australian shares are set to open lower on Monday in tandem with global equities, while investors await a policy interest rate decision by the country's central bank later in the week.
+Oct 3 (Reuters) - Australian shares are expected to fall at the open on Tuesday, in line with global equities, while investors await the Reserve Bank of Australia's rate decision scheduled for later in the day.

 The local share price index futures